 The Mount is remembered as the light, lavish and convenient of the two houses, although the interiors and furnishing are much the same ‘Old English revival style’.
 The two houses were designed by the same architect and built by the same builders and craftsmen.

-In addition there are striking contrasts between Wightwick’ s best room, the Great Parlour of 1893 in eclectic Cheshire style wood panelling and great craftsmanship and The Mount's Library of 1908 in a purer English Renaissance style.
-This is now the Great Hall of the hotel which many people choose to host their dream wedding in.
+In addition there are striking contrasts between Wightwick’ s best room, the Great Parlour of 1893 in eclectic Cheshire style wood panelling and great craftsmanship and The Mount’s Library (Great Hall) of 1908 in a purer English Renaissance style.
+This is now the main Function Suite of the hotel, which many people choose to host their dream wedding in.

 There is evidence that Thomas H. Mawson advised on works to the gardens in both houses, designing arched shelters and terraces with sandstone balustrades; steps led down to a pond with an island at the bottom of the hill, where skating was a popular pastime in the winter.
 Evidence of this still resides in the gardens at the Mount hotel where civil ceremonies often take place outside.